aralroca/aralroca.com/posts/discovering-snowpack.md

 Snowpack was intended to use an unbundled development, using directly ESM.
 Among other advantages:

-- Much faster (no-wait build time, reflecting changes immediatly)
+- Much faster (no-wait build time, reflecting changes immediately)
 - Easier to debug
 - Project size doesn't affect dev speed
 - Simpler tooling